This luxury tour in South Africa combs the historic battle sites on the fringes of the Drakensberg Mountains.

 Guests are met and welcomed at a location of their choice in either Johannesburg or Pretoria by their African Sky guide.

-Departing the city, the tour heads out in an easterly direction across the rolling highveld plains before crossing the Drakensberg range at Laing’s Nek near the Charlestown settlement.
+Departing the city, this luxury tour in South Africa heads out in an easterly direction across the rolling highveld plains before crossing the Drakensberg range at Laing’s Nek near the Charlestown settlement.
 Once a border town in the Colony of Natal, Charlestown started life as a railway siding along the main trade route between the Colony and the old Transvaal Republic.
 It was near here in early 1881 that the Battle of Majuba took place between the British and Boers over the question of independence of the ‘Zuid-Afrikaansche Republiek’.
 Continuing in a southerly direction the tour passes through the town of Dundee before taking to unpaved roads en route to our overnight accommodations, set on a hilltop above the Buffalo River with the recognizable hill of Isandlwana in the distance.
-Relax after a day of traveling and enjoy a magical sunset over the rolling northern Natal hills.
+Relax after a day of traveling and enjoy a magical sunset over the rolling northern KwaZulu-Natal hills.